 Partner with residential and commercial certification programs, Integrated Design Labs, and other industry associations to align technical specifications and increase the adoption of technology, practices and future code measures.

-Leverage local policies and regional and national trends toward net zero building practices to create greater alignment between code, utility programs and market practice
+Leverage local policies and regional and national trends toward net zero building practices to create greater alignment between code, utility programs and market practice in a way that is inclusive of natural gas.

 Engage with HUD and key code stakeholders to support code increases for manufactured homes over time.